-No share-based awards or option-based awards were outstanding for non-executive directors on December 31, 2021, and the Corporation does not currently issue any share-based awards or option-based awards to non-executive directors.
+No share-based awards or option-based awards were outstanding for non-executive directors on December 31, 2022, and the Corporation does not currently issue any share-based awards or option-based awards to non-executive directors.
+In connection with the Josemaría acquisition in April 2022, Messrs.
+Heppenstall, A. Lundin, and J. Lundin received Lundin replacement options in exchange for their Josemaría stock options.